beamable/UnrealSDK/Docs/docs/guides/intro-microservices.md

 dotnet beam project add-unreal-project .
 ```

 Linking a project informs our CLI where it should put generated C++ files for communicating with the Microservice from UE code.

-To generate the project files, run:
+**To generate the project files, run**:

 ```bash
 # Run manually whenever you make schema changes to `Callable` method signatures (or types used in them)